eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-9.md

 }
 ```

-In the `connection_read_handler` and `connection_write_handler` after sending or receiving is done we will have to set the corresponding flag to false.
+In the `connection_read_handler` and `connection_write_handler` if recv() or send() is returning an error (EAGAIN or EWOULDBLOCK), then we will have to set the corresponding flag to false.
+EAGAIN and EWOULDBLOCK means that a non-blocking operation cannot be completed immediately.
+This essentially implies that no data is available for reading or the buffer is full so that no writting can take place.

 ```c
 void connection_read_handler(void* ptr) {